Anicius Manlius Severinus Boethius

 Selected English (and other) Translations of Primary Texts

-- Bower, C. M. (1989) Boethius: Foundations of Music, New Haven and London: York University Press.
+- Bower, C. M., 1989, Boethius: Fundamental of Music, New Haven and London: Yale University Press.

-- Spade, P.V. (transl.)
-(1994) Five Texts on the Mediaeval Problem of Universals: Porphyry, Boethius, Abelard, Duns Scotus, Ockham, Indianapolis, Ind./Cambridge, Mass.: Hackett.
+- Spade, P.V. (trans.), 1994, Five Texts on the Mediaeval Problem of Universals: Porphyry, Boethius, Abelard, Duns Scotus, Ockham, Indianapolis, Ind./Cambridge, Mass.: Hackett.
 The passage on universals from the second commentary to the Isagoge.

 Selected Secondary Works